pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server brand command
 ^^^^^^^^^^^^^^^^^^^^

-The ``server brand`` command gets general information on the server.
-Brand information is an attempt by pywbem and pywbemtools to determine the product that represents the WBEM server infrastructure.
-Since that was not clearly defined in the DMTF specifications, this command may return strange results but it returns legitimate results for most servers:
+The ``server brand`` command gets the brand of the WBEM server of the :term:`current connection`.

+The brand is intended to identify the product that represents the WBEM server infrastructure.
+Since that was not clearly defined in the DMTF specifications, this command may return strange results for some servers, but it returns legitimate results for the most commonly used servers.

+The brand is displayed using :term:`Table output formats`.

+Example:

 .. code-block:: text